eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

 These common elements will be stored in the Loan table.

-    - LoanOfferId: PRIMARY KEY VARCHAR(100)
+    - LoanOfferId: PRIMARY KEY VARCHAR(64) NOT NULL,
-    - LoanType: CHAR(2) //Auto, Housing, personal
+    - LoanType: CHAR(2)  NOT NULL, //Auto, Housing, personal
-    - MaxEffort: INTEGER(3) // From 0 to 100
+    - MaxEffort: INTEGER NOT NULL, // From 0 to 100
-    - Fee: DECIMAL (3,2)
+    - Interest: DECIMAL (5,2)
+    - IsActive: BOOL NOT NULL,

 ### Loan

 After the client selects a loan offer, a loan entry will be created in the Loan table.
 The structure for this table will include the following fields:

-    - LoanId: PRIMARY KEY VARCHAR(100)
+    - LoanId: PRIMARY KEY VARCHAR(64) NOT NULL,
+    - StartDate: DATE NOT NULL,
-    - LoanOfferId: FOREIGN KEY VARCHAR(100)
+    - RelatedOffer: FOREIGN KEY VARCHAR(64) NOT NULL,
-    - LoanDuration: INTEGER(4) // Duration in months
+    - LoanDuration: INTEGER NOT NULL, // Duration in months
-    - Amount: DECIMAL (20,2)
+    - Amount: DECIMAL (20,2) NOT NULL,
-    - FinalAmount DECIMAL (20,2) // How much the client will pay in the end